flightphp/docs/content/en/awesome-plugins/index.md

 # Awesome Plugins

 Flight is incredibly extensible.
 There are a number of plugins that can be used to add functionality to your Flight application.
-Some are officially supported by the FlightPHP Team and others are micro/lite libraries to help you get started.
+Some are officially supported by the Flight Team and others are micro/lite libraries to help you get started.

 ## Caching